“MUSIC IS MY LIFE AND I LOVE THE PRODUCTS THAT ARE MY LIFE” – ULI SOYKA IN MICA INTERVIEW – mica

 How did you manage to reconcile the diversity described?

 Uli Soyka: All of this is and was only possible because I didn’t shy away from jumping into unfamiliar territory when I was given new tasks.
 I often had the feeling that I was hardly able or difficult to cope with tasks.
-I often had no idea whether I could manage and cope with these tasks.
+I often had no idea whether I might manage and cope with these tasks.
 But then I practiced well and got involved with the new.
 Actually, that always went very well!
-The only question that always remains is: What about energy and strength – do I have sufficient resources, do I feel and know my limits?
+The only question that always remains is: What regarding energy and strength – do I have sufficient resources, do I feel and know my limits?
 But: I love this life, it’s very full and rich, I do a lot and just enjoy everything to the fullest.

 Many thanks for the interview.